 As you can see from the partial list above, the duties of a Linux expert engineer or consultant can get pretty expansive, as well as the time it takes each month to properly perform these duties.

-Here at Crafty Penguins, our clients generally range from $250 – $10,000/month in terms of the monthly retainer cost.
-This number is directly influenced by the scope of work, and it “really depends” on what you need.
+Here at Crafty Penguins, our clients generally range from $500.00 – $10,000.00/month in terms of the monthly commitment.
+This number is directly influenced by the scope of work, and it “really depends” on what you need and want us to guarantee.

 When all is said and done, as a technology team that is considering bringing in outside help to manage your Linux servers and network so that you can focus on what you do best, you need to be able to answer only two very important questions: